Emma Cons: Personal life

 Emma Cons died on 24 July 1912, of a cerebral haemorrhage, at Chippen's Bank, Hever, Kent, home of her friend, Ethel Everest.
+She is memorialised on the Cons family grave on the western side of Highgate Cemetery which also contains two members of the Baylis family.

 Her niece, Lilian Baylis (1874–1937), assisted in running the Old Vic.
 Her sister, Ellen Cons (1840–1920), was also closely associated with many philanthropic schemes, and was one of the governors of the Old Vic.

 Plaques to Emma Cons

 Plaques honouring Emma Cons are displayed outside the Old Vic on the corner with Waterloo Road and in the basement area bar.
 The Waterloo Road plaque reads:

-Emma Cons, Founder of ‘The Vic’, Alderman of the First London County Council.
-Born 1837.
-Died 1912.
-Lover of beauty, and pupil of Ruskin, she yet gave up the life of an artist for social work, so deeply did she sympathise with those who lack many of the good things of life.
-To improve housing for working men and women, to provide wholesome and joyous recreation at a low price, to promote education, to protect infant life, and to bring a human touch to the children in the industrial schools of her day.
+Emma Cons (1837-1912), founder of ‘The Vic’, and alderman of the First London County Council, was a pupil of Ruskin.
+She gave up the life of an artist to focus on social work, and deeply sympathised with those who lacked many of the good things of life.
+She worked to improve housing for working men and women, to provide wholesome and joyous recreation at a low price, to promote education, to protect infant life, and to bring a human touch to the children in the industrial schools of her day.
 To such beneficent ends she gave her very self.
 Large-hearted and clear-sighted, courageous, tenacious of purpose and of great personal modesty, her selfless appeal drew out the best in others and was a constant inspiration for service to all with whom she was associated.

 This was unveiled in 1929 by the Duchess of York (later Queen Elizabeth, The Queen Mother).

 Another round blue plaque was put up by the Greater London Council, on the street wall of 136 Seymour Place, Marylebone, where she lived and worked.
 Today, the building is WLM Seymour Place.